ROCm/hipSPARSELt/docs/conceptual/mi300-features.rst

 Data types and precision
 ========================

-While the MI300 hardware supports multiple data types for hardware-accelerated sparse matrix operations, the hipSPARSELt library currently enables hardware acceleration for a subset of these types:
+While the Instinct MI300 series supports multiple data types for hardware-accelerated sparse matrix operations, the hipSPARSELt library currently enables hardware acceleration for a subset of these types:

 .. list-table::